Are There Dog Supplements That Can Help Shedding?

 3. Customer’s Choice: Ready Pet Go!
 Omega 3 for Dogs

-A complete source of Omega 3, 6, and 9 for dogs, this dog supplement is packed with important essential fatty acids.
+For quality, healthy doggo hair, Omega acids are invaluable.
+A complete source of Omega 3, 6, and 9 for dogs, this dog supplement is packed with these important essential fatty acids.
 It will boost your pet’s immune system and help keep their skin and coat in top shape, effectively reducing the amount of hair they shed in the process.
 It can also aid in reducing inflammation which may relieve hip and joint pain in dogs who experience arthritis.
+That is just an added benefit!

 4. Also Consider: Nutri-Vet Shed Defense for Dogs

 Made in the USA, this coat-supporting supplement for dogs uses salmon oil to provide Omega 3 and 6 essential fatty acids.
 Enriched with ingredients such as brewer’s yeast, flaxseed, and garlic, this formula is ideally designed to make your pet’s fur shiny and soft again, as well as make sure there are no hairs all over your furniture.
-With the hickory-smoke flavor of these soft chews, you don’t have to worry about your pooch refusing to take his supplement.
+With the hickory smoke flavor of these soft chews, you don’t have to worry about your pooch refusing to take his supplement.
+They are tasty and efficient!
+The perfect combo.

 5. Honorary Mention: Zesty Paws Pure Wild Alaskan Salmon Oil for Dogs

 Sometimes, it’s the simplest stuff that works the best.
 With just one ingredient, this skin and coat supplement has the power to treat dry and flaky skin, dull coat, and shedding.
 The wild Alaskan salmon oil is easy to dispense with this handy bottle and the natural taste of fish oil is quite appealing to doggos (although you might not like their breath).
-Just add a few pumps to your dog’s kibble or wet food and that’s it!
+Just add a few pumps to your dog’s kibble or wet food and that’s it.
+You'll notice a difference really quickly!

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.